mscheker/gorequest/README.md

 The builder exposes various methods for the different authentication mechanisms that are supported:
 * Basic
 * Bearer
+* Digest

 ### Basic Authentication
-Basic authentication is supported, and it is set when a `username` and `password` are provided as part of the `WithBasicAuth` method.
+Basic authentication is supported, and it is set when a `username` and `password` is provided as part of the `WithBasicAuth` method.
 ```go
 package main